A Green School is a school that creates a healthy environment conducive to learning, while saving energy, environmental resources, and money.

 Reduce Carbon Emissions

 Green schools significantly reduce carbon dioxide emissions.
-In Los Angeles alone, building 34 new green schools would reduce 94,000 tons of CO2 — the equivalent of eliminating more than 15,000 cars from the road every year, or planting more than 280,000 trees.
+Building 34 new green schools in Los Angeles alone would reduce 94,000 tons of CO2 — the equivalent of eliminating more than 15,000 cars from the road every year, or planting more than 280,000 trees.

 Reduce Water Usage

-On average, a green school reduces water usage 32%.
-This reduction has direct savings for the building, as well as substantial societal benefits from lower pollution and reduced infrastructure costs to deliver water and to transport and treat wastewater.
+On average, a green school reduces water usage by 32%.
+This reduction has direct savings for the building, as well as substantial societal benefits, such as reducing stormwater runoff, and transporting and treating wastewater.

 Improve Teacher Retention

-A green school can reduce teacher turnover by as much as 5%, which results in financial savings for the school, as well as a more positive experience for students.
+A green school can reduce teacher turnover by as much as 5%, which improves student learning and school community, and can result in financial savings for the school.

 Improve Daily Attendance